You don't [think to] have goodwill toward the slave because he performs those things that are being assigned.

 This is part of a humorous response explaining why the Apostles cannot command a tree to uproot itself.
 In this analogy, the apostles and the tree are the bondsman, who place is to serve others, not command.
 Here, that idea goes further: because we serve our purpose, we shouldn't expect the goodwill or grace of the Master.
 This sentence begins with a negative that is completely lost in translation.
 This sentence is also about what the person thinks or wants, not what he does.
 It also could be addressed to a specific person.
 The final phrase does not exist in the Greek and was added in Latin because of the way the negative at the beginning was translated.
 Other than that, there are only a couple of misleading translations in this short verse and a new word for Jesus.

 An untranslated negative begins this sentence.
-It is the Greek negative of a subjective opinion.
+It is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 If it wasn't done or wasn't true, the objective negative of fact would be used.
 This word inspired the additional "I trow not" ("I suspect not") at the end of the sentence because the word used here in Latin, which was the basis of the KJV Greek, is used for a question expecting a negative answer.

 The word translated as "doth he" means to "have", "possess", "bear", "keep close", "have means to do", "to have due to one", or "keep".
 This is not the word translated as "do" but to have.
 The form could be either the third person, "he has" or the second person, "you have".
 Though the second person is singular and the "you" of the the following verse is plural, the "you" works better.
 The KJV gets into trouble trying to aviod it.